Aleksandr Ivanov-Sukharevsky: Ideology

-Ivanov-Sukharevsky follows an ideology that he calls Russism (or Ruscism), which emphasises the centrality of race above all divisions.
-Russism is attractive to racists who adhere to Paganism rather than the Russian Orthodox Church, which is generally afforded a central role on the Russian extreme right.
+Sukharevsky follows an ideology that he calls Russism (or Ruscism), which emphasises the centrality of race above all divisions.
+Russism is attractive to racists and ethnic nationalists who adhere to Paganism rather than the Russian Orthodox Church, which is generally afforded a central role on the Russian extreme right.
 Russism seeks to build a link from pre-revolutionary orthodox monarchism to Nazism, and identifies the two great heroes of the Twentieth century as Nicholas II of Russia and Adolf Hitler, arguing that Hitler was revenge on the Bolsheviks for the revolution.

 According to his personal ideology the Russy consists of eight branches i.e. the "Great Russians", the Belarusians, the Ukrainians (the three groups from which he has descent), the Ruthenians of Carpathia, the "New Russians", the Siberians, the Cossacks and the Pomors.